tiero/ionio/website/docs/SDK/instantiation.md

 )
 ```

-A Elements contract can be instantiated by providing an `Artifact` object and optionally a `Network`.
+A Ionio contract can be instantiated by providing an `Artifact` object and optionally a `Network`.

-An `Artifact` object is the result of compiling a Elements contract with Ionio compiler.
+An `Artifact` object is the result of compiling a Ionio contract with Ionio compiler.
 Compilation ~~can~~ will be done using the standalone `ionioc` CLI or programmatically with the `ionioc` NPM package.

 #### Example